 Elizabeth Anderson holds a PhD in Literature, Theology and the Arts and English Literature (2011) and a MLitt in Modernities (2007) from the University of Glasgow and a BA in English from Kenyon College (2001).
 She held a research fellowship at the University of Stirling before taking up a post as Lecturer in English Studies at the University of Aberdeen in 2017.

-My primary research area is early to mid-twentieth century women's writing, religion and spirituality and feminist theory.
+My primary research area is modern and contemporary women's writing, religion and spirituality and feminist theory.

 I also have a teaching and research interest in anglophone children's literature (mid-nineteenth century to the present).